 As your money stays invested for longer, it'll have more time to grow.

 What do I need to watch out for?

-- You could be exposed to investment risk
+- You're still exposed to investment risk

-- Your options might become restricted
+- Your options could become restricted

 Depending on the type of plan you have, your retirement options may become limited when you reach a certain age.
 That means it’s important to review your plan details regularly to see if any restrictions apply.

 The retirement savings you have left in your plan can be passed on to your loved ones – usually free of inheritance tax.